-- The reporting organization must have maintained internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada. - Ex.
-The reporting organization has maintained internal control over financial reporting designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada.
+• The reporting organization must have designed, implemented and maintained internal control over financial reporting to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the financial information for inclusion in the Public Accounts of Canada and in the audited consolidated financial statements of the Government of Canada.
+Management must have designed controls and procedures to provide reasonable assurance that material information relating to the reporting organization included in the CC forms is complete and accurate.
+Management must have disclosed all deficiencies in the operations of disclosure controls and procedures and internal control over financial reporting that they are aware of as of March 31, 2015.